Nightingale

 Configuration

-Nightingale stores its configuration at ~/.nightingale/config.json.
+Nightingale stores app settings in ~/.nightingale/config.json.

 Data Storage